ryanrolds/screeps-bot-choreographer/README.md

 * Always be building maximum allowed Extensions
 * Always place your Turrets in your spawn rooms
 * Build Containers near Spawners, will be used as buffer and trigger spawning of Distributors (TODO)
-* Build Storage when permitted, will tigger spawning of Distributors (specialized Spawner haulers) (TODO)
+* Build Storage when permitted, will triggers spawning of Distributors (specialized Spawner haulers) (TODO)

 ### Defense

 > On the roadmap and coming up soon

 When a hostile is present in the colony's domain all energy, except to maintain energy collection, will be used to produce Defenders.
-Early versions will pool Defenders in spawn rooms and energy will go to Turrents before the spawners and extensions.
+Early versions will pool Defenders in spawn rooms and energy will go to Turrets before the spawners and extensions.

 Later versions will respond to hostile presence by sending groups of Defenders to the room being occupied.
-Also, non-combatent creeps in occupied rooms will withdraw to origin.
+Also, non-combatant creeps in occupied rooms will withdraw to origin.

 ### Flags